CRIMINAL APPEALS & MISCARRIAGE OF JUSTICE SOLICITORS - WRONGFUL IMPRISONMENT LAWYERS

 The Criminal Cases Review Commission, (CCRC) is an independent body set up to “investigate and identify potential miscarriages of justice.”
 If you feel that you have been wrongly convicted or wrongly sentenced, you can apply to the CCRC to refer your case to a court of appeal.
 If you have already appealed and been unsuccessful, an application to the CCRC is the last route of appeal available to you.

 Is an appeal the right route for you?
 There are two circumstances in which you can appeal:

 - if you pleaded ‘not guilty’ at your trial, you may be able to appeal against your conviction

 If you pleaded ‘not guilty’ but have been convicted, and you want to challenge that conviction, you will ideally need new facts or evidence to support you that were not available when you went to trial.
-For example, if a new witness has come forward with information that might support your case, you may have grounds to appeal.
+For example, if more eyewitness identifications emerge, providing information that might support your case, you may have grounds to appeal.
 This can also happen because of more DNA evidence being brought forward by DNA testing of the scene.

 If you pleaded ‘guilty’ and were sentenced, you can only appeal against your sentence if you can demonstrate that your sentence was wrong or excessive.
 This is a complex task and taking expert legal advice as early as possible is highly recommended.
-A successful appeal will mean that your sentence is reduced – talk to us for advice on your particular circumstances.
+A successful appeal will mean that your sentence is reduced – talk to our Criminal Appeal Solicitors for advice on your particular circumstances.